 It's important to get the public talking about science and we do this with our Public Engagement and Community Engagement programmes.
-This includes Imperial Lates, Imperial Festival, partnerships with other organisations, and community projects at White City.
+These include events such as Imperial Lates and the Great Exhibition Road Festival as well as partnerships with other organisations and our community projects in White City.

 We're really proud that these events engage thousands of people each year, we are a small team, and could never hope to run the programme without some help from our fantastic volunteers!
 You really are vital to achieving our mission to inspire and empower people.
 Not only do we want to inspire the public with the amazing work Imperial does, but we want them to engage with our amazing and diverse College community.
 We want to inspire the public with the people here, as well as the research.

 Any internal staff or student that is helping us deliver the event on the day (rather than contributing directly to the content of the event).
 We encourage everybody to volunteer, so whether you have been here two weeks, two years or two decades, please get involved.
 One of the most inspiring things for visitors is interacting with our diverse College community.